How To Design A Website: A Cincinnati Web Designer's Step-by-Step Process

 Cluttered content is one of the most common design errors I encounter.
 Websites with proper space appear more polished and are easier to navigate.
 I suggest:

-- Top and bottom 50px padding for mobile parts
+- Top and bottom 50px padding for mobile sections

-- Desktop portions with a padding of 75-100 pixels
+- Desktop sections with a padding of 75-100 pixels

 - Headings with font sizes at least 1.5 times larger than paragraphs